-The Emperor replied :--
+The Emperor replied :---

 "Monsieur le Président du Sénat,-The Senate shared my joy when it learnt that Heaven had granted me a son, and you have hailed as a happy event the birth of an Enfant de France.
 I purposely make use of this expression.
 In fact, the Emperor Napoleon, my uncle, who had applied to the new system created by the Revolution all that was great and noble in the the regime, resumed that old denomination of ' Enfants de France.'
 And, in truth, gentlemen, when an heir is born destined to perpetuate a national system, that child is not only the offspring of a family, but he is truly also the son of the whole country, and the name indicates his duties.
-If this were true under the old monarchy, which more exclusively represented the privileged classes, with how much those wishes in one word, bestow on him a heart we should never abuse the favours of fortune; on the other, that a dynasty has only then a chance of stability when it remains faithful to its origin, and when it occupies itself solely with the popular interests for which it was created.
+If this were true under the old monarchy, which more exclusively represented the privileged classes, with how much more reason ought it not to be so to day, when the sovereign is the elect of the nation, the first citizen of the country, and the representative of the interests of all?

+those wishes in one word, bestow on him a heart | we should never abuse the favours of fortune; on the | other, that a dynasty has only then a chance of stability when it remains faithful to its origin, and when it occupies itself solely with the popular interests for which it was created.
 This child, whose birth is consecrated by the peace under preparation, by the blessing of the Holy Father, brought by electricity in an hour after he saw the light of day, and finally by the acclamations of the French people, whom the Emperor so much loved-this child, I say, will, I hope, be worthy of the destinies that await him.